 This is The Natchez Weekly Courier from September 24, 1856.
 It is a four-page weekly that is COMPLETE and in fine condition.
 There are nine different slave advertisements with two of them illustrated; four of the slave ads are relating to runaways.
 One of the slave ads is for Lewis, a 26-year-old runaway with the horrific statement, “…a scar under his left eye, and he has been badly whipped.”
 I have never seen a more haunting statement in a runaway slave advertisement.
 Click for six more photos…

-This is the book African-Americans would use (when traveling) to know where to find a hotel or restaurant that would accept African-Americans.
-The traveler’s guide has all cities and states, and includes the addresses for the facilities it recommends .
-It is fascinating to look up your city and see what hotels, restaurants, and vacation spots (of those that have survived) that permitted the patronage of African-Americans in the 1950’s.
-The Green Book is from 1958; published by the Esso Men.
+This is the book used by African-Americans to identify hotels, motels and restaurants that would accept African-American patronage.
+The traveler’s guide lists cities and states, and includes the addresses for the facilities it recommends.
+This Green Book is dated from 1958; published by the Esso Men.

 This March 13, 1855 edition of the New York Tribune includes an article about an advertisement for “Negro Dogs.”
 It states, “I would inform the citizens of Holmes County that i still have my NEGRO DOGS and that they are in good training and ready to attend to all calls of hunting and catching RUNAWAY NEGROES at the following rates.
 For hunting per day, five dollars